in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-s3-glacier-vs-amazon-s3.md

 ## Retrieving archives from S3 Glacier

-- **Asynchronous two step process** (Use REST API, AWS CLI or SDK)
+Retrieving archives from S3 Glacier is an **Asynchronous two step process** (Use REST API, AWS CLI or SDK)
-	- Initiate a archive retrieval
+- 1: Initiate a archive retrieval
-	- (After archive is available) Download the archive
+- 2: (After archive is available) Download the archive

+You can reduce S3 Glacier costs by :
-- Reduce costs by **optionally specify a range, or portion,** of the archive to retrieve
+- **Optionally specify a range, or portion,** of the archive to retrieve.
-- Reduce costs by **requesting longer access times**
+- **Requesting longer access times**.
+Here are some of the retrieval options:
 	- Amazon S3 Glacier:
 		- Expedited (1 – 5 minutes)
 		- Standard (3 – 5 hours)